-OHFA will reserve LIHTC resources for at least one project that will maintain an existing project-based rental subsidy from a program administered by the U.S. Department of Agriculture's Rural Development office.
+OHFA will reserve LIHTC resources for the highest-scoring project that will maintain an existing project-based rental subsidy from a program administered by the U.S. Department of Agriculture's Rural Development office.

 Service-Enriched Housing

 Allocation Goal: 15% of the total annual credit ceiling